FargoSeabi/FargoSeabi/README.md

 👀 I’m interested in Full Stack Development to help the daily lives of people easier.
 🌱 I’m currently learning Java,Python and Django.
 💞️ I’m looking to collaborate on entry level projects to aid the development of my portfolio.
-📫 How to reach me : e-mail seabimoses7@gmail.com or text me on github
+📫 How to reach me : e-mail seabimoses7@gmail.com or text me on whatsapp +2776 1056 735
 </pre>

 <h2>Tech Stack</h2>